 Below, we provide an overview of certain issues we expect to see, or have seen, as a result of COVID-19 and include links to resources on those issues.
+We continue to monitor the evolving COVID-19 pandemic and economic distress response, and the impacts on your organization.

 COVID-19 raises a host of potential cybersecurity and data privacy concerns.
 These include: